jasonfharris/banksync/README.md

     bank git status --syncfile syncfile.wl

-Will perform a git `status` operation on each of the repositories in the bank and print the results to stdout.
+Will perform a `git status` operation on each of the repositories in the bank and print the results to stdout.

-If you use `gitall` instead of `git` the git command will also be run in the syncrepo.
+If you use `gitall` instead of `git` command, then the git command will also be run in the syncrepo.

     bank gitall status --syncfile syncfile.wl

-Will perform a git `status` operation on each of the repositories in the bank and print the results to stdout.
+Will perform a `git status` operation on each of the repositories in the bank and print the results to stdout.

 ## Testing